 Interpret the provisions of this Ordinance in such a way as to carry out the intent and purpose of the plan, as shown upon the Zoning Map fixing the use districts, accompanying this Ordinance where street layout actually on the ground varies from the street layout as shown on the map aforesaid.
-In case of any question as to location of any boundary line between zoning districts, the Board of Appeals shall interpret the Zoning Map after recommendation from the Planning Commission.
+In case of any question as to location of any boundary line between zoning districts, the Zoning Board of Appeals shall interpret the Zoning Map after recommendation from the Planning Commission.

-Permit the erection and use of a building, or an addition to an existing building, or a public service corporation or for public utility purposes, in any zoning district to a greater height or of a larger area than the district requirements herein established and permit the location in ay district of a public utility building or structure if the Board of Appeals shall find such use, height, area, building or structure reasonably necessary for the public convenience and service.
+Permit the erection and use of a building, or an addition to an existing building, or a public service corporation or for public utility purposes, in any zoning district to a greater height or of a larger area than the district requirements herein established and permit the location in ay district of a public utility building or structure if the Zoning Board of Appeals shall find such use, height, area, building, or structure reasonably necessary for the public convenience and service.

 Permit the modification of the off-street motor vehicle parking space or loading space requirements where, in the particular instance, such modifications will not be inconsistent with the purpose and intent of such requirements, after recommendation from the Planning Commission.

-Permit such modification of the height, lot area, yard setback, floor area and lot width regulations as may be necessary to secure an appropriate improvement of a lot which is of such shape or size, or so located with relation to surrounding development or physical characteristics, that it cannot otherwise be appropriately improved without such modification, provided that modification of lot area regulations shall be permitted only in instances where the nature of the soil and drainage is such that there is sufficient area for safe water supply distribution and/or sanitary sewage are provided.
-Whenever the Board of Appeals determines that the same are necessary in order to render a decision, it may require the appellant to submit a topographical survey or the results of percolation tests certified by a registered engineer or land surveyor.
+Permit such modification of the height, lot area, yard setback, floor area, and lot width regulations as may be necessary to secure an appropriate improvement of a lot which is of such shape or size, or so located with relation to surrounding development or physical characteristics, that it cannot otherwise be appropriately improved without such modification, provided that modification of lot area regulations shall be permitted only in instances where the nature of the soil and drainage is such that there is sufficient area for safe water supply distribution and/or sanitary sewage are provided.
+Whenever the Zoning Board of Appeals determines that the same are necessary in order to render a decision, it may require the appellant to submit a topographical survey or the results of percolation tests certified by a registered engineer or land surveyor.

-Conditions.
-The Board of Appeals, by majority vote, may reverse or affirm wholly or partly, or may modify the order, requirement, decision or determinations as ought to be made and to that end shall have all the powers of the Building Inspector from whom the appeal is taken.
+Conditions: The Zoning Board of Appeals, by majority vote, may reverse or affirm wholly or partly, or may modify the order, requirement, decision, or determinations as ought to be made and to that end shall have all the powers of the Building Inspector from whom the appeal is taken.

-Decisions are final.
-The decisions of the Board of Appeals are final.
+Decisions are final: The decisions of the Zoning Board of Appeals are final.
 A party aggrieved by a decision may appeal to the Lenawee County Circuit Court as provided for in Section 606 of the Michigan Zoning Enabling Act (MCL 125.3606).

 Section 16.07.
+STANDARDS

-STANDARDS.
-In consideration of all appeals for variances, the Board of Appeals shall review each case individually and not grant a nonuse variance unless all of the following standards are met:
+In consideration of all appeals for variances, the Zoning Board of Appeals shall review each case individually and may only grant a nonuse variance when all of the following standards are met:

-1. All required information has been provided and fees paid.
+All required information has been provided and fees paid.